Everything You Need To Know About Vietnam Visa

 opt for the evisa facility.
 Communicate with the immigration

 official clearly so that he grants you the required exemption facility.

 you choose the 30-day Phu Quoc visa waiver and later change your plans and wish

 to travel to the Vietnamese mainland, you have to apply for a Vietnamese visa

 at the Phu Quoc Immigration Office.
 Again, when you have the 30-day waiver but

-travel to another nation and return to Vietnam, you can re-apply for a 15-day
+travel to another nation and return to Vietnam, you can re-apply for an e-visa.

 know the above regulations can be confusing.
 If you have any additional doubts,

 you can call our helpline and discuss with us about your exact requirements.
 We